glitchdotcom/Pupdates-CMS/README.md

 Additionally, it is telling Glitch to rerun the install step when you change package.json (since we want to get new dependencies if we add them there!).

 There is also another setting: `noSavedEvents: true`.
 By default, Glitch refreshes the preview when a change happens, even if it doesn't trigger a restart or an install.
 But we don't want that!
 Because the HMR is updating the page for us.
-That's why we disab
+That's why we disable the "saved" events, which are the events that cause the preview to be refreshed.
+You are right... we might probably rename the setting `noAutoRefresh` ;)

+### The `prestart` scripts in package.json

+You're very curious!
+You noticed that we have a strange `prestart` command in `package.json`.
+What is it?
+I don't even see it in the editor!

+First, the easy part: you don't see it because it is inside a directory that starts with a dot, and that's a Unix/Linux convention to indicate an "hidden" directory.
+The editor doesn't show hidden directories.
+This is due to the fact that you don't really need to see or change that file to use this project.
+But you can still see (and change!) it using the Console.

+The `prestart` script runs... before the `start` script.
+If you check the file that it invokes, `.tools/watch.sh`, you'll see that this file is used to start the Parcel watcher!
+Here you go: before we start the server (the backend), we start the Parcel watcher :) The script also does some Glitch-specific things to make the HMR work on Glitch, and to make Parcel use less memory, because Glitch only provides 512MB of RAM.

+You might have also noticed that the `prestart` script ends with a `&`: it means "run this command in the background": yes, because we don't want the Parcel watcher to... "finish" before we start the server!
+We want the watcher to run in the background.

+Finally, `.tools/start.sh` is a very simple file that starts the Express server by calling `node backend/server.js`.
+You can even just replace the `start` command with `node backend/server.js` and you would obtain exactly the same result.